 The Nozawa Onsen Guide is the ultimate guide to the Nozawa Onsen area.
-Find hotels, webcams, maps, accommodation, fire festival, weather, real estate, snow & ski info.
+Find hotels, webcams, maps, accommodation, fire festival, weather, real estate, snow reports & ski resort info.

 Nozawa Onsen Guide & Information

 Nozawa Onsen is located just one hour’s drive from Nagano City in the northern part of Nagano Prefecture – a charming hot spring village located at the foot of Kenashi-yama Mountain which is home to around 4,000 people.
 Nozawa Onsen is said to date back to 8th century but has been renowned for it’s hot springs and traditional inns since the Edo period.
 More recently the village has also gained popularity as a ski area that features a great variety of terrain and amazing snow that’s hard to match.
 There is nothing like combining light Japanese powder snow with a rich cultural experience and a deep soaking onsen.
 Nozawa Onsen caters to this perfectly with a wide range of accommodation including ryokan & traditional inns, budget accommodation options, minshuku, pension, ski lodges, hotels, inns or self-contained apartment lodgings.

 Search Nozawa Onsen Hotels with our valued partners – get instant confirmation!